szll/planetry/README.md

 As you may noticed: this project is in a really early stage of development.
 Here's the stuff that has to be done next:

+- Automated installation, including dependencies
 - Tests and automated testing
-- "on pause scripts" that allow to print data when the user or scripts pause the simulation
 - "addBody(...)" as Go function in the Lua script scope
 - Draw bodies in their real size; not just pixels
+- "on pause scripts" that allow to print data when the user or scripts pause the simulation
 - Attach camera to object
 - Draw name on pause
 - Collision